-The major in social work requires 54 hours in social work core and professional courses, supported by 48 hours in general studies and 18 hours in pre-professional coursework for a total of 120 credit hours.
 The social work program is accredited by the Council on Social Work Accreditation and program graduates are eligible to sit for social work licensure examination.
 Social work licensure is required in the state of Alabama for those in the practice of social work.
 The principle educational objective of the social work program is the preparation of graduates for beginning level generalist social work practice.
 The curriculum is designed to provide the beginning-level practitioner an ability to apply an eclectic knowledge base guided by professional values; to use a wide range of intervention skills to target any-sized client system (micro to macro levels) while employing a planned change process directed toward client empowerment; to work effectively, under supervision, within social service delivery organizational structures while employing a wide range professional roles.
-A 12credit-hour field practicum is required (minimum of 500 clock hours).
+A 12-credit-hour field practicum is required (minimum of 500 clock hours).